Happy Eco Holidays!

 -Avoid fireworks.
 In spite of their beauty, fireworks are extremely pollutant.
 A less polluting or noisy alternative are Bengal lights, or paper lanterns.

--If you can’t avoid traveling for these holidays, try using the least polluting alternative.
+-If you can’t avoid traveling for these holidays, try to use the least polluting alternative.

 -Avoid all kinds of excesses -excess of food, excess of lights, excess of noise, excess of consumerism, etc. You will feel better, and the planet will appreciate it too.

-The Holidays are a whirlwind of activities, emotions and memories.
-Being mindful about our impact on the planet during these celebrations will help us celebrate better tomorrows.
+The Holidays are a whirlwind of activities, emotions and memories, but being mindful about our impact on the planet during these celebrations will help us celebrate even better tomorrows.

 Related Articles